 If I couldn’t get a shower, I’d use body wipes and I would always wash my face and brush my teeth with my Rinse Kit at least 2x a day.
 Without feeling clean, it would be tough for me to sleep comfortably in a car.

-I mainly parked where I knew there would be a restroom until late (usually 10 pm or 11 pm) at a grocery store, Walmart parking lot, or 24-hour casino.
+I parked where I knew there would be a restroom until late (usually 10 pm or 11 pm) at a grocery store, Walmart parking lot, or 24-hour casino.
 I made sure to use the restroom right before bed, and I stopped drinking liquids 2-3 hours before that to avoid waking up in the middle of the night.
 I also had my front seat cleared off just in case I needed to pop a squat during the night in one of the absorbent toilet bags.
-If I made it through the night, I usually held it until 6 am when Starbucks or a fast food restaurant opened.
+If I made it through the night, I usually didn’t have to go until 5am at the earliest and always headed to a Starbucks since most locations open between 5 and 5:30 am.

 I didn’t think about how important this would be to getting a good night’s rest while sleeping in a car but choosing a safe place at night is the number one thing you should do.

-Knowing you are in a safe place and not parking illegally definitely helps eliminate any anticipation of a knock on your door in the middle of the night, potentially ruining a good night’s sleep.
-It took me a few nights to get comfortable and stop listening for voices or cars approaching, which always kept me on edge, but once I relaxed a bit and started listening to calming music or white noise at bedtime, knowing I was in a legal spot always helped me sleep more soundly at night.
+Knowing you are in a safe place and not parked illegally, helps eliminate any anticipation of a knock on your door in the middle of the night, which could ruin a good night’s sleep.
+It took me a few nights to get comfortable and stop listening for voices or cars approaching, which always kept me on edge, but once I relaxed a bit, knowing I was in a legal overnight parking spot helped me sleep more soundly at night.

 I definitely recommend using a reliable car camping app (iOverlander, HipCamp, Dyrt, Free Roam), reading reviews, asking locals, and doing your homework on the area you want to sleep in to ensure you are parked legally.
 I always slept more soundly if I paid for a spot at a campground or was in a parking lot with other campers rather than chancing it alone on a roadside pull-off.

 Sleeping in a car is not for everyone, but it’s an experience everyone should try once in their lives.
 I hope these tips will help you on your first (or next) car camping adventure.
-In addition to sleeping well, you should know what gear to bring and familiarise yourself with these car camping safety tips to ensure you have the best experience while out on the road.
+In addition to sleeping well, you should know what gear to bring, have a car emergency kit and familiarize yourself with these car camping safety tips to ensure you have the best experience while out on the road.

 - How to Plan a Cross-Country Car Camping Road Trip